-Paul DEO began painting at age 5, under the tutelage of his Aunt Auressa Moore.
+Paul Deo began painting at age 5 under the tutelage of his aunt Auressa Moore.
 She shared her artistic techniques and spiritual world knowledge with the young Paul.
-Considered a Child Prodigy after winning a city-wide NYC Art competition at 6 years old.
+He was considered a child prodigy after winning a city-wide New York City art competition at 6 years old.

-Many challenges defined DEO's life as he grew Up, moving between New York City and New Orleans: the City of Imagination.
-There, his first Sun was born, inspiring DEO to support his family by creating again and moving his family to NYC.
-After working and gaining skills on his first film, Spike Lee's "Malcolm X" He has won film and arts awards mixing live action and animation telling his cosmic visionary stories.
+Many challenges defined Deo’s life as he grew up, moving between New York City and New Orleans.
+There his first son was born, inspiring Deo to support his family by creating again and moving his family to NYC.
+He worked as an art director and scenic painter on Spike Lee's "Malcolm X".
+Deo has exhibited live action and animation films and art telling his cosmic visionary stories.
 His visions flow through folk artsy graphic novels, mixed-media paintings, sculpture, flash animation, and video.

-With a Joan Mitchell Foundation Grant in 2009 Paul DEO created the 75' x 60' fiberglass sculpture mural "House of the Rising Sun" based on his modern myth.
-This award winning piece generates spiritual high positive energy inspiring a devastated area of New Orleans hit hard by Hurricane Katrina.
-Paul evacuated New Orleans during Hurricane Katrina with his 2 children, Paul DEO & his family are now residing in Harlem, NY.
+In 2009 with a Joan Mitchell Foundation grant, Paul Deo created the 75' x 60' fiberglass sculpture mural "House of the Rising Sun” in New Orleans.
+This mural inspired a devastated area of New Orleans hit hard by Hurricane Katrina.
+Paul evacuated New Orleans during Hurricane Katrina with his two sons who now reside in New York City.

-Growing up I moved back and forth from New York City to New Orleans.
-My inspiration came from my fine artist aunt Auressa Moore who was a fine arts artist.
-She taught me various art techniques while she was a student at School of the Visual Arts.
+Growing up, I moved back and forth from New York City to New Orleans.
+My inspiration came from my aunt Auressa Moore who was a fine arts artist.
+She taught me various art techniques while she was a student at the School of the Visual Arts in New York City.
 She exposed me to the Apollo Theater in Harlem and my art aesthetics were born.
-I saw Art and the Apollo Theater experiences as ONE in spirit.
+I saw art and the Apollo Theater experiences as ONE in spirit.
 I remember James Brown entering the stage already sweating.
-Was he dancing backstage getting ready to take us to the cosmos??
+Was he dancing backstage getting ready to take us to the cosmos?
 I think so.
 I wanted to BE James Brown.
 I wanted the ability to take people to their highest joyful feeling, GIVING and over-delivering that Love with effort and imagination.
 I loved basketball and how Michael Jordan represented his love for life through his passion for winning.
-Over-delivering for me is the way of allowing God to shine through you.
+For me, over delivering is the way of allowing God to shine through you.

 Studying astrophysics and astronomy has influenced my perspectives on art.
 There is more unknown than known about our life and our universe.
-When I look up in to the stars or clouds, I know the pure spirit is there.
+When I look up to the stars or clouds, I know the pure spirit is there.
 I equate the black hole with our subconscious mind.
 Experts say we only use 10% of our brain.
-What is in that 90% of our brain?
+What is in that remaining 90% of our brain?
 What is beyond light ?
 Infinity.
 When I create I trust my subconscious mind to lead.
 I connect traditional art with digital technologies merging art and science just as merging left and right brain.
-I smile with those amazing organic spontaneous clouds stars colors designed for giving hope to EVERYBODY.
+I smile with those amazing, organic, spontaneous clouds, stars and colors designed to give hope to EVERYONE .
 In this I trust, it is beyond man, beyond end.
-I create so that homeless child can smile and become motivated to share their Light with the world to levels of HOPE beyond anyone’s expectations.
+I create so that a homeless child can smile and become motivated to share their Light with the world to levels of HOPE beyond anyone’s expectations.